Competition Rules

 Bob Connor Rules (men and women competing together on an age-related handicap basis).
 Grand Prix eligibility applies.

-1. Points are awarded on an age related handicap basis, based on the WAVA system: 100 points for the best age related score, 99 for the second best etc. All runners taking part will be awarded at least 5 points.
+• Points are awarded on an age-related handicap basis, based on the WAVA system: 100 points for the best age-related score, 99 for the second-best, etc. All runners taking part will be awarded at least 5 points.

-2. If electronic chip timing is used at the event, the chip time will be used; otherwise the gun to finish time will be used.
+• If electronic chip timing is used at the event, the chip time will be used; otherwise, the gun to finish time will be used.

-4. At the end of the competition in the event of a tie, the runner with the highest age graded percentage in a Grand Prix event wins; if necessary the next highest age graded percentage will be considered.
+• At the end of the competition in the event of a tie, the runner with the highest age graded percentage in a Grand Prix event win; if necessary, the next highest age graded percentage will be considered.
 This count back will continue until there is a clear winner.

-5. To be considered for points in races other than those organised within the club, (i.e. the club’s own time-trials, some of which are part of the GP competition) members must run in the club’s racing vest (not the training vest).
+• To be considered for points in races other than those organised within the club, (i.e. the club’s own time-trials, some of which are part of the Grand Prix Competition) members must run in the club’s racing vest (see earlier note).

 Cross Country series (men and women competing together on a handicap basis)